lblod/mu-har-transformation-service/README.md

 # mu-har-transformation-service

-Watch a given folder for new pcap files and transform them into HAR files with a series of additional changes in order to enrich the files to be afterwards fed into an ELK instance (Elasticsearch, Logstash, Kibana).
+Watch a given folder for new pcap files and transform them into HAR files with a series of additional changes in order to enrich the files.
 This pcap files are originally meant to come from observing docker containers run in a network, so additional information about them will be included in pcap file naming scheme.